imharshita/url-shortner/README.md

     * `HTTP GET`
     * Redirect short URL to the long/original URL
     * Click on short URL to get the original one

+### Docker
+Docker image can be pulled using "docker pull harshitadocker/url_shortner:latest"